ujnzxw/u-cli/README.md

 * Its main purpose is to manage administrative tasks and do it easier
 * It doesn't install 3rd party tools because it doesn't have dependencies
-* Tools need: bash, sed, awk, grep, apt, gsettings-desktop-schemas They are normally pre-installed in almost all desktop distros.
+* Tools need: bash, sed, awk, grep, apt, gsettings-desktop-schemas.
+  They are normally pre-installed in almost all desktop distros.
 * The installation is very easy and doesn't require intervention
-* It only uses OS X commands
+* It only uses Linux shell commands.